CrunchyData/postgres-operator/docs/content/installation/other/ansible/updating-operator.md

     /usr/share/ansible/postgres-operator/playbooks/main.yml
 ```

-## Updating on MacOS
+## Updating on macOS

-On a MacOS host with Ansible installed we can run the following command to update
+On a macOS host with Ansible installed we can run the following command to update
 the PostgreSQL Operator.

 ```bash